reacton-js/reacton/README.md

 ```js
 ${ 5 + 6 }
 ```

+However, with this method of specifying values, the reactivity of the specified properties of the state object is lost.
+Reactive states are defined only inside double curly braces or inside [reactive attributes](#reactive-attributes).

 The **template()** method, like all the static methods of the component class discussed below, can be asynchronous.
 The example below simulates downloading data from the server: